GigiJuliette/register-login-API/README.md

 - Token expiration time is configurable via `JWT_EXPIRES_IN`
 - Protected routes require valid, non-expired tokens

+_Logout is handled client-side by clearing the token from local storage.
+If a user still has a valid token saved elsewhere after logout and manually adds it back to local storage, they can access protected routes as if they were logged in._

 ### Data Privacy

 - Passwords, MongoDB `_id`, and `__v` fields are excluded from all API responses